gnois/luaty/README.md

 As `fn` and `var` are introduced as keywords, Luaty could not compile codes that reference existing libararies having these identifiers.
 Eg:
 ```
 p(obj.fn)     -- Error: 'name' expected instead of fn
 var t = {
    var= 4     -- ok
    var = 6    -- Error: unexpected var
 }
-print(t.var)  -- ok
+p(t.var)  -- ok
 p(obj.var )   -- Error: 'name' expected instead of var
 ```
 Notice that `p(t.var)` and `var= 4` in `t` works because the lexer is hacked to interpret `var` as keyword only if it is followed by a whitespace.
-This a tradeoff as `local` and `function` are easily the two most used keywords in Lua.
+This is a tradeoff as `local` and `function` are easily the two most used keywords in Lua.

 Status